 If a landlord becomes aware of any criminal activity taking place in one of their rental units, they must report it to authorities.
 Illegal tenant activity could involve drug use or distribution or much worse.

 A landlord is typically responsible for protecting the neighborhood of the rental property from the criminal acts of his tenants and could be held liable or face a variety of legal punishments if illegal activities occur at the property.

 It is your duty to protect your tenants, to a point.
 In some jurisdictions, landlords must provide specific safety measures.
 These may include fire and carbon monoxide detectors, fire extinguishers, front door peepholes, deadbolt locks on exterior doors and window locks.

 Laws About Evictions

 An eviction is a legal action by a landlord to remove a tenant from a rental property.
-Every state has laws that regulate the eviction process.
+Every state has an eviction-related landlord tenant law that will regulate the process.
 A landlord can evict a tenant for the nonpayment of rent, for the failure to vacate the premises after a lease agreement has expired, for a violation of a provision in the rental contract, or if the tenant causes damage to the property and it results in a substantial decrease in the value of the property.

 Before throwing out a tenant, a landlord must go through the legal eviction process.
 Every state has different guidelines, but most require giving the tenant a termination notice before filing an eviction lawsuit.
 If the landlord attempts to remove the tenant without a court order, the tenant may recover damages for the landlord’s actions.

-Landlord-tenant laws change often, so it is always a good idea to re-evaluate your rental business’s policies and seek legal counsel from someone familiar with landlord-tenant laws in your state in order to proactively address these potential issues before it is too late.
+Landlord tenant law is always changing and varies by location.
+It is always a good idea to re-evaluate your rental business’s policies and seek legal counsel from someone familiar with landlord tenant law in your state in order to proactively address these potential issues before it is too late.